mxkus/litelllm-1.82.8-backup/neutralized/README.md

 These are neutralized versions of the originals scripts.

 They do not send any data.
 And they don't create the backdoor.

+Also, I have put some debug logs.